CSC207-UofT/course-project-dragon-squirrel/phase1/UpdatedSpecification.md

 The board consists of rivers, some bridges, and home safe zones.
 * River: Only the pawn can cross the river.
 All other pieces must use the bridge.
 The pawn is not *visible* in the river because it is "submerged".
 * Bridges are elevated.
-Therefore, pieces cannot attack a piece on the other side of or on the bridge.
-However, if a piece is on the bridge, due to the high altitude, it can attack all *visible* pieces.
+Therefore, pieces cannot attack a piece on the other side of the bridge.
+However, pieces can attack a piece on the bridge.
+If a piece is on the bridge, due to the high altitude, it can attack all *visible* pieces.
 All pieces can use the bridge.
 * Home safe zones: If a piece is in its own home safe zone, it cannot be attacked.
 However, it is still *visible* from the bridge, therefore pieces in its own home safe zone can still be attacked by pieces on the bridge.